woodser/monero-ts/docs/developer_guide/installing_prerequisites.md

 # Installing prerequisites

-## Python

-The starter web application uses a Python command to run its server, so you need to install Python before running the application.

-To install Python:

-1. Open a terminal.
-2. Use a package manager to download and install Python 3:
-### Debian/Ubuntu:

-  `$ sudo apt-get install python3`
-### Fedora:

-  `$ sudo dnf install python3`

 ## Node.js and npm

 JavaScript is designed to run client-side in web browsers, so JavaScript programs cannot run as standalone or server-side applications out of the box.
 Node.js solves this limitation by providing a runtime environment, allowing JavaScript programs to execute outside of a web browser.

-[Part 1 of the monero-JavaScript "getting started" guide](https://github.com/monero-ecosystem/monero-javascript/blob/master/docs/developer_guide/getting_started.md) illustrates the use of Node.js to run a monero-JavaScript program in a unix terminal, so you need to install it to follow the guide.
+[Part 1 of the monero-javascript "getting started" guide](https://github.com/monero-ecosystem/monero-javascript/blob/master/docs/developer_guide/getting_started.md) illustrates the use of Node.js to run a monero-javascript program in a unix terminal, so you need to install it to follow the guide.

 In addition, Node.js includes the Node Package Manger (npm). npm installs Node modules including the monero-javascript module, which is required to use the monero-javascript library.